dobsondev/dobsondev-shortcodes/trunk/readme.txt

 Bug Fixes

+* Found a bug where the GitHub Readme and GitHub File Contents shortcodes would not return anything because cURL was unable to verify the certificate provided by the server.
+This can now be avoided using the insecure="true" attribute on the shortcode.
+Thanks to [JacobD10](https://profiles.wordpress.org/jacobd10/) for finding the error.
+(1.1.9)
+* More substantial error handling has been added to both the GitHub Readme and GitHub File Contents shortcodes which should help users identify what kind of cURL error they are getting.
+(1.1.9)
 * Tested up to WordPress 4.3 (1.1.8)
 * Added the tags for tested up to WordPress 4.2.4 (1.1.7)
 * Fixed where the Related Posts Shortcode would brick the page it was loading on (1.1.6)